lisiyao21/Duolando/README.md

                   |-- [GENRE]_[CHOREOGRAPH]_[TAKE].mp3
                   ...

 Here, [GENRE] is the type of dance, like Ballet, Waltz, Tango, ...
-[CHOREOGRAPH] is the choreography index amd [TAKE] represent the take index.
+[CHOREOGRAPH] is the choreography index and [TAKE] represents the take index.
 For 67 dance sequences we recorded the movement twice.
 Since the details of the movement may change, we keep them in two different takes.
 The xxx_00.npy and xxx_01.npy are the SMPLX sequences of the lady (follower dacer) and the the man (leader), respectively.

 In our experiment, we need first transfer SMPLX format into ratation matrix and 3d positions of the joints, and transfer the .mp3 music to specific features.
 Run the following scripts to do so.
 Before that, please change the 'model_path' in Line 19 of _prepare_motion_data.py to path/to/downloaded/smplx/models.